jejmule/pyKoalaRemote/README.md

 ## Modified methods
 The methods that returns dotNet Array are modified to return Numpy Array

- - Connect(ho
+ - Connect(hostname, quiet=True)
 	 - Arguments :
+		 - hostName (String): The IP of the computer where Koala is running.
+Use localhost if running on the same computer
+		 - quiet (Boolean): Deprecated parameter, will be removed in a later version.
+Set either to true or false
-		 - String hostname
+	 - Return
  -
  - GetAxesPosMu
 	 - Arguments : void (nothing)